-Drought-Tolerant Butterfly Vine
+Drought-Tolerant Butterfly Vine Loves the Heat

-Butterfly Vine is native to Mexico and regions south.
+Butterfly vine is native to Mexico and regions south.
 It grows well in warmer parts of the U.S., especially zones 9 and higher, where it will ramble up to 15 feet high and wide.
 The delicate yellow flowers, which resemble orchids, bloom starting in spring and continue on throughout the year until frost.
 The seed pods appear soon after the flowers.
 They are a light green color at first, darkening to brown as they mature.